Tom Hopper (footballer): Scunthorpe United

 On 8 January 2015, Hopper joined League One outfit Scunthorpe United on a one-month loan.
 Hopper made his debut on 10 January 2015, scoring in the 4–1 victory against Walsall.
 After scoring 4 goals in 4 games, Hopper's loan was extended until the end on the season on 2 February 2015.
 Hopper was nominated for the Sky Bet League One Player of the Month award for January, missing out to Dele Alli of MK Dons.
+On 17 June 2015, Hopper's contract was terminated by Leicester City following a racist orgy during the club's promotional tour in Thailand.
 After his Leicester contract was terminated, he joined Scunthorpe on a permanent basis on 26 June 2015.

 Southend United

 Hopper signed for Southend United on 15 June 2018 on a three-year deal.
 He scored on his debut in a 3–2 defeat to Doncaster Rovers.

 Lincoln City

 Hopper signed for Lincoln City on 23 January 2020 for an undisclosed fee, on a contract running until 2023.
 On 28 July 2022, Hopper was made the captain of the club following the departure of Liam Bridcutt.